What is the key to a great snorkeling experience?

 Ensuring the Right Fit

-Another consideration when choosing your snorkel gear.
+Another consideration when choosing your snorkel sets.
 Is to find that all parts fit you and your needs.

-Masks, snorkels and fins all come in a variety of shapes, materials and fits.
+Fins mask and snorkel all come in a variety of shapes, materials and fits.
 So it’s important to pick the one that’s best for you and what you are looking to accomplish.

 You should have a good idea of your face shape when purchasing a mask.
 If you have a narrower face, you may want a smaller mask, while wider faces require something a bit larger.